Joe2357/Joe2357.github.io/_posts/iMES/paper/2022-05-31-Scaling UPF Instances in 5G6G Core with Deep Reinforcement Learning.md

   i ← 0
   for Ndata steps do
   	Evaluate DRL agent on state Lstates[i] to get action.
-  	Append action to Lacts .
+  	Append action to Lacts.
   	i ← i + 1
   end for
   Remove outlier points according to (12).
   Separate lists into train and test sets: Lstates → Ltrainstates, Lteststates; Lacts → Ltrainacts, Ltestacts. w, w0 ← Train SVM using Ltrainstates as features and Ltrainacts as labels and run a grid search on hyperparameter C.
-  Get accuracy of the model using Lteststates and Ltestacts . return w, w0, accuracy
+  Get accuracy of the model using Lteststates and Ltestacts. return w, w0, accuracy
   ```